marcsantiago/videotomp3_golang/README.md

 To create a config file which points to the directories you wish your mp3s and videos to download to please use the command:

     go run downloader.go -c true
-You willbe prompted to enter the folder path of both the mp3 folder and video folder you wish to download your contents to.
+You will be prompted to enter the folder path of both the mp3 folder and video folder you wish to download your contents to.
 Example path:

     /User/Desktop/my_mp3s

-**Special Note: do not include spaced in your path** **Correct --> /User/Desktop/my_mp3s Incorrect --> /User/Desktop/my mp3s**
+**Special Note: do not include spaces in your path** **Correct --> /User/Desktop/my_mp3s Incorrect --> /User/Desktop/my mp3s**